What is the Floods Directive?

 The Northern Ireland Flood Risk Assessment (NIFRA) 2018 is a high level analysis of the potential economic, social and environmental impacts which could result from potential flooding in Northern Ireland.
 It included a review of the Preliminary Flood Risk Assessment (PFRA) 2011 and uses DfI’s flood maps to identify what areas are potentially at risk of fluvial (river), coastal and pluvial (surface water ) flooding.
 Assessments and reviews will be carried out on a six year cycle, which allows for the inclusion of new and improved information.

 The NIFRA 2018 has assessed the areas to be at the greatest flood risk.
 These areas are identified as ‘Areas of Potential Significant Flood Risk’ (APSFR).
 It is important to note that locations not identified as APSFR may still be at risk of flooding.

 What are Areas of Potential Significant Flood Risk (APSFR)?

 Areas of Potential Significant Flood Risk (APSFR) are where significant flood risk exists now or is likely to occur in the future.
 Identifying APSFR is an important part of protecting people, properties, businesses, communities, infrastructure, the environment, etc. from the effects of flooding.
-APSFR help DfI and others understand the potential impacts of flooding and prioritise where measures could provide most benefit.
+Determination of APSFR helps DfI and others understand the potential impacts of flooding and to prioritise where measures to reduce risk could provide most benefit.

 For each APSFR identified, flood hazard and flood risk maps will be reviewed and updated, where appropriate, and a Flood Risk Management Plan will be developed to help mitigate the impacts of flooding.